-10-9B-13-18: GRADING PERMIT:
+10-9B-15-18: GRADING PERMIT:

-- A. No grading, filling or excavation of any kind shall commence on a lot within the CE-3 zone without first having obtained a grading permit. - B. A revegetation/retention plan, endorsed by a licensed civil engineer, must be approved by the city engineer and planning commission. - C. A grading permit is required for each individual lot prior to a building permit being issued. - D. Areas outside of approved grading areas shall be cordoned off during the grading and construction process and shall not be disturbed.
+- A. No grading, filling or excavation of any kind shall commence on a lot within the CE-3 zone without first having obtained a grading permit. - B. A revegetation/retention plan must be approved by the city engineer and planning commission. - C. A grading permit is required for each individual lot prior to a building permit being issued. - D. Areas outside of approved grading areas shall be cordoned off during the grading and construction process and shall not be disturbed.

-10-9B-13-19: DWELLING REQUIREMENTS:
+10-9B-15-19: DWELLING REQUIREMENTS: